-Atty.
-Littleton filed an exception to Has Purchased the Entire Capital Justice Dowling decision in retaining Stock of the German Trust Co.
-Thaw in custody and committing him and be removed to the quarters of the purchasing company and if necessary will be liquidated.
+Has Purchased the Entire Capital Stock of the German Trust Co.
+Pittsburg, Feb.
+1.-The Land Trust company has purchased the entire cap-ital stock of the German Trust com-pany and at the close of business to-day at noon the German Trust company will cease to occupy its present rooms and be removed to the quarters of the purchasing company ond if present rooms and be removed to the quarters of the purchasing company and if necessary will be liquidated.
 Recently the capital stock of the Land Trust company was increased to \$500,000 by the sale of 179 shares of the stock held in the treasury.
-S. A. Steele, president of the German Trust company, and Jacob Klein, one of the directors, have been added to the direct directors, have been added to the directorate of the Land Trust company, Secy.-Treasurer J. M. Hiller will also become identified with the Land Trust
+S. A. Steele, president of the German Trust company, and Jacob Klein, one of the directors, have been added to the direct directors, have been added to the directorate of the Land Trust company, Secy.-Treasurer J. M. Hiller will also